 We believe that China is the beginning of the formation of this great power called ‘the kings of the east’ by the apostle John.
 We live at a time in history when it is no longer incredible to think of the Orient with an army of 200 million soldiers.
 In fact, a recent television documentary on Red China, called ‘The Voice of a Dragon,’ quoted the boast of the Chinese themselves that they could field a ‘people’s army’ of 200 million militiamen.
 In their own boast they named the same number as the Biblical prediction.
 Coincidence?

 First, I haven’t been able to locate this documentary “The Voice of a Dragon”; Lindsey says it was “recent,” but remember, he wrote this in the 60’s.
-Second, this figure – and I have no idea what Chinese official said it, if anyone really said it – is at least a half a century old and so ambiguous as to be worthless as evidence.
+Second, this figure – and I have no idea what Chinese official said it, if anyone did say it – is at least a half a century old and so ambiguous as to be worthless as evidence.
 Notice the careful wording at the end: Lindsey doesn’t say “the Chinese quoted the Bible” but “they named the same number” as the Bible does.
-Third, at any rate, China has never had anything like 200 million men in active or reserve.
-Its People’s Liberation Army (PLA) currently is the largest standing army in the world with 2.3 million, and with a reserve between 1.2-1.5 million.
-Fourth, it is not at all clear that the army is 200 million human soldiers from the Far East – many interpret them as from the Middle East, others think they are angelic soldiers.
+Third, at any rate, China has never had anything like 200 million men in active or reserve duty.
+Its People’s Liberation Army (PLA) currently is the largest standing army in the world with 2.3 million, and with an additional reserve of between 1.2-1.5 million.
+Fourth, it is not at all clear that the army is 200 million human soldiers from the Far East – many interpret them as from the Middle East, others think they are angelic warriors.

 When prophecy experts handle data so carelessly, they make all of us a target for ridicule.